sugestio/sugestio-php/README.md

 * ...

 Some attributes, like location, take a scalar value.
 Because items can have multiple tags or categories associated with them, we have to assign an indexed array to these attributes.
+Title and permalink can be used to easily visualize the recommendations, so it's a good idea to always submit these attributes.

 For a full list of item attributes and how to use them, see the [API documentation](http://www.sugestio.com/documentation).